ga-adi-gelato/Course-Materials/lessons/java-essentials/subclasses-lesson/readme.md

 For instance, a NormalUser and an Admin can both be considered a subclass of a User.
 We can say that a NormalUser `is a` User, and that an Admin `is a` User.
 We could simply make the properties and methods inside of User for every type of User, but our code becomes much clearer if we make a separate subclasses to represent each specific type of User.

-> Check: Where have we seen subclassing before?

 ```java
 List<String> myList = new ArrayList<>();
 ```

-> Check: Ask the students to come up with another example of a superclass and a subclass.

 <a name="demo"></a>
 ## Demo: Topic (15 mins)